kaitodsc/Loudcord/README.md

 5) Don't delete the 3 files already in the BUILD file, because they are necessary to make it work.

-6) Now you can launch it using " start abaddon.exe "
+6) Now you can launch it using " start abaddon.exe " and you can ONLY launch it by doing that !

 # How to use it and be really loud ?